Amine-Itani/Unit-4/Project4.md

 ```

-The last problem I ran into was being unable to display this in HTML templates because they are static.
-If I wrote down a button as follow, even if its functionailty had changed, it would still show as the follow button.
-To solve this issue, I used the template editing language Jinja2, because it is made for Python which is what I am using for the back-end development.
-Jinja2 is dynamic, which means when I render template, I include the post variable as an input for Jinja2, which then uses for loops and if statements to generate multiple posts, and give them different buttons depending on the following state.
+Another problem was the inability to display this in statics HTML.
+The follow button would display follow even if its functionailty had changed.
+To solve this, I used the template editing language Jinja2<sup>5</sup>, because it is made for Python which I am using for the back-end development.
+Jinja2 is dynamic, which means when I render a template, I include the post variable as an input with Jinja's for loops and if statements to generate posts, and give them different buttons depending on the following state.

 ```.html
 {% for p in posts %}